mkb79/Audible/docs/source/auth/authorization.rst

        otp_callback=custom_otp_callback
    )

-If you have to enter a otp often and don't care about security you can use the `pyotp <https://pypi.org/project/pyotp/>`_ package with a custom callback like so::
+If you have to enter an OTP often and don't care about security, you can use the `pyotp <https://pypi.org/project/pyotp/>`_ package with a custom callback like so::